grfrederic/visavis/README.md

 these states are associated with higher level or higher activity of these molecules.
 The lattice has periodic boundary conditions.

-*VIS-A-VIS* was used in the paper "[Antagonism between viral infection and innate immunity at the single-cell level](https://dx.doi.org/TODO)", *TODO:JOURNAL* (2022).
+*VIS-A-VIS* was used in the paper "[Antagonism between viral infection and innate immunity at the single-cell level](https://doi.org/10.1371/journal.ppat.1011597)", *PLOS Pathogens* (2023).
 See citing section below.

 Compilation